 0.86 = 6/7

 If your percentage doesn’t exactly match one of these, round up or down to to the closest one and squeeze or spread out your pick ups to make up the difference.
-If you round down, you will have to squeeze extra stitch(es) in; if you round up, you will have to skip extra row(s).
+Squeeze extra stitch(es) in if you round down.
+If you round up, skip extra row(s).
 Don’t worry – you won’t have to “fudge” it too much and no one will notice.

 If you are a perfectionist and uncomfortable with rounding, Kelbourne Woolens explains how to pick up the exact right number of stitches, spaced evenly (without using decimals) here.

 Pick Up and Knit on a Stockinette Stitch Edge